Regulation in Property Valuation & Wealth Management: Opportunities Instead of Obstacles

 Dennis Ritter

-A regulatory change is imminent, as since the introduction of CRR III on 1 January 2025 and the ongoing requirements of MiFID II, the hurdles for banks, asset managers and real estate advisors are increasing.
-However, behind the regulatory complexity lies enormous optimization potential, if the right digital tools are used.
+A regulatory shift is imminent, because since the introduction of CRR III on 1 January 2025 as well as the ongoing requirements from MiFID II, the hurdles for banks, asset managers and real estate advisors are rising.
+However, behind the regulatory complexity there is also enormous potential for optimisation if you use the right digital tools.

-The wave of regulation continues.
-Capital requirements are increasing, documentation obligations are growing and ESG criteria are becoming the norm.
-Particularly affected: Real estate valuations and wealth management.
+The regulatory wave continues to roll.
+Capital requirements are rising, documentation obligations are increasing and ESG criteria are becoming the norm.
+Particularly affected: property valuations and wealth management.

-CRR III introduces a new standard with the term "Property Value" in real estate valuation.
-MiFID II, on the other hand, requires comprehensive transparency in the investment advisory process.
-Traditional tools like Excel spreadsheets are no longer sufficient.
+CRR III brings new standards to property valuation with the term "Property Value".
+MiFID II, on the other hand, demands full transparency in the investment advisory process.
+Classic tools like Excel lists are no longer sufficient here.

-New requirements for real estate valuation – what is changing
+New requirements for property valuation – what is changing

-The "Property Value" according to CRR III must be conservative, transparent, and realizable in the long term.
+The "Property Value" according to CRR III must be conservative, transparent and realisable in the long term.
 Expected price increases must not be factored in.
 Two procedures are available:

-In this method, the property value is determined based on the loan-to-value ratio.
-This is the value that is realizable in the long term and was already established in the past through regulation.
-This method corresponds to the German Loan-to-Value Valuation Regulation (BelWertV) and is particularly suitable for banks that must meet high documentation standards.
+Here, the property value is determined on the basis of the mortgage lending value.
+This is the value that can be achieved in the long term and was already regulatorily established in the past.
+This procedure corresponds to the German Mortgage Lending Value Determination Regulation (BelWertV) and is particularly suitable for banks that have to meet high documentation standards.

 Market value method with portfolio adjustment

 Alternatively, the current market value can also be used.
-However, only on the condition that a follow-up review is carried out.
-This must ensure that the value does not exceed the long-term sustainable level.
-The adjustment can be portfolio-based on statistical market data.
+However, only on the condition that a downstream review is carried out.
+This must ensure that the value is not above the long-term sustainable level.
+The adjustment can be made on a portfolio basis using statistical market data.

-Real estate-secured positions are now categorized more strictly:
+Real estate-backed exposures are now categorised more strictly:

 ADC (Acquisition, Development, Construction)

-This distinction has massive implications for equity requirements.
-An incorrect classification approach can lead to up to 150% risk weight.
-More precise definitions of these terms can be found in the white paper 'Regulation in digital wealth management and real estate valuation'.
+This distinction has a massive impact on capital requirements.
+An incorrect classification approach can lead to a risk weight of up to 150%.
+More precise definitions of these terms can be found in the white paper 'Regulation in Digital Wealth Management and Property Valuation'.

-MiFID II forces banks to conduct continuous suitability assessments, reasons for product recommendations, and cost transparency.
-This results in longer advisory processes, often lasting over 60 minutes.
+MiFID II forces banks into seamless suitability testing, product recommendation justification and cost transparency.
+This leads to longer consultation processes, which often take over 60 minutes.

 The solution: automated, digital processes that seamlessly integrate regulation without compromising the quality of advice.